The Best Tips and Tools for Teaching Kids to Water Ski

 To make your boat a fun, relaxed place for them, you should also check out our 15 favorite ideas to make boating more fun for kids.

-Water skiing involves tapping into a new set of motor skills and it's a balancing act all its own.
+Water skiing involves tapping into a new set of motor skills.
+I's a balancing act all its own.
 So after they're comfortable around water, then introduce them to a towable tube float.
 Let the kids tell you how fast to pull.

 2. Show 'em how it's done

 The best way to learn is by first watching someone demonstrate.
 As an adult who loves the water, I'm guessing that you've already water skied in front of your kids before.
-But this time, explain to them what you're doing and why.
+This time, explain to them what you're doing and why.

 A little sibling rivalry can go a long way.
 If you have multiple children, allow the older ones to show the younger ones how it's done.
 Sometimes watching an older sibling or cousin will entice kids to want to try skiing also.